AmreshSinha/OAuth-Tester-Appwrite/README.md

 ## 🤕 Support

-If you get stuck anywhere, hop onto appwrite's [support channels in discord](https://appwrite.io/discord) and we'd be delighted to help you out 🤝
+If you get stuck anywhere, hop onto appwrite's [support channels in discord](https://appwrite.io/discord) to seek help 🤝